polysolmcp/polysolmcp/README.md

 npm start
 ```

-Visit `http://localhost:3000` to see the documentation site.
+Visit `http://localhost:3000` to access the web application where you can connect to and test the MCP server.

 ### For the MCP Server